All Episodes

 Say golf the way you say it.

-I'm calling it a golf off.
+I'm calling it a golf-off.

 Isn't that what you call it in sports?

-No, there's no such thing as a golf off.
+No, there's no such thing as a golf-off.

-There's no such thing as a golf off.
+No such thing as a golf off.

-But isn't there a thing in sports back?
+But isn't there a thing in sports?

-How many minutes dance off?
+How many minutes is it?

-That is what I'm thinking of.
+Oh, you know what that is what I'm thinking of.

 Ethan's right.